-7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of

 The Company maintains a dedicated internal audit function.
 The function's role is to provide the Board and management with independent and objective assurance on the effectiveness of governance, risk management and internal control processes.
 The internal audit function is responsible for the testing of all internal controls and procedures of the Company.
 The head of internal audit is appointed by the Board and reports to the Audit, Risk and Compliance Committee, which determines the internal audit scope and budget each year, monitors the performance of the internal audit function and approves recommendations for implementation.
-The internal audit function works closely with the CFO and is given unrestricted access to the books and records of the Company.
-The internal audit function operates independently of but cooperatively with external audit.
+The internal